csc301-winter-2019/project-team-02/deliverables/iteration-02.review.md

 #### Decisions that turned out well

-1. One process-related decision that turned out to be sucessful was our weekly meetings on Tuesday.
+1. One process-related decision that turned out to be successful was our weekly meetings on Tuesday.
 These meetings allowed us to review what each member did the previous week and assign tasks for what each member had to do the coming week.

 2. Another process-related decision that turned out to be successful was using the Trello board to manage tasks.
 This allowed all the members to see the status of tasks so that people don't end up doing the same thing by mistake.
-Trello also allowed us to flesh out the details of what is expected from a task by defining an "Acceptance Criteria" (insert acceptance criteria sample from Trello).
+Trello also allowed us to flesh out the details of what is expected from a task by defining an "Acceptance Criteria".
 ![](https://i.imgur.com/XrRxlji.png)

 3. Using Slack as our primary communication channel was a good decision as Slack makes several auxiliary tasks easier.
 With Slack we can easily create and keep track of communication channels that each serve a specific purpose, and record communications that we would need as artifacts (e.g. meetingnotes channel)